Places

 Facts

-1. Built in the late 19th century, between 1854 and 1855, it processed meat for Navy ships.
+1. Built in the late 19th century, between 1854 and 1855, the slaughterhouse processed meat for Navy ships.

 2. The yard had its own railway system to transport goods.